best-of-lists/best-of-generator/.github/ISSUE_TEMPLATE/04_usage-problem.md

 ---
 name: "🧑‍💻 Usage Problem"
-about: Do you have problems with usage, and none of the suggestions in the docs helped?
+about: Do you have problems with usage and none of the suggestions in the docs helped?
 title: ''
 labels: 'support'
 assignees: ''